Lord's Resistance Army: Ethnicity, stereotypes, hate, and enemy images

 Part of the structural causes of the LRA conflict has been explained as rooted in the "diversity of ethnic groups which were at different levels of socio-economic development and political organization", leading to ethnic strife.
 Enemy images have instilled insensitivity to the extent that people perceived as enemies can be deemed inconsequential.
-A former Cabinet minister who was a key figure in the Presidential Peace Team while addressing elders in Lango on the atrocities committed by the NRA in the northern districts of Gulu, Kitgum, Lira, Apac, and Teso, warned them that "they did not matter as long as the south was stable".
-This sense of betrayal on the northerners festered into a groundswell of mistrust by the population against virtually any overtures from the government to the rebels.
+A former Cabinet minister, a key figure in the Presidential Peace Team, warned elders in Lango of atrocities committed by the NRA in the northern districts of Gulu, Kitgum, Lira, Apac, and Teso, telling them that "they did not matter as long as the south was stable".
+This sense of betrayal of the northerners led to a groundswell of mistrust by the population against virtually any overtures from the government to the rebels.

-This cynical strategy, some argue, was deeply rooted and employed in Luwero triangle by the National Resistance Movement (NRM)/NRA rebels during their five-year bush war in order to garner popular support, with an underlying drive of "unique greed for absolute political power" in total abhorrence of democratic means.
+This strategy, some argue, was deeply rooted and employed in the Luwero triangle by the National Resistance Movement (NRM) rebels during their five-year bush war in order to garner popular support, with an underlying drive of "unique greed for absolute political power" in total abhorrence of democratic means.

 Economic disparity and marginalization

-The strong imbalance in the level of development and investment between Eastern and Northern Uganda on the one side, and Central and Western Uganda on the other perceived as wealthy, is a manifestation of economic marginalization of the region, in spite of the fact most top leadership in Uganda hailed from the north between 1962 and 1985.
-This marginalization with the consequences of wars, has resulted in varying poverty levels in northern Uganda, for most of the NRM's more than 20 year rule.
-Although poverty at times may be treated as an escalating factor which creates resentment in society, its role in the conflict in northern Uganda is part of the underlying class structural factors.
-The Poverty Status Report, 2003, indicates that "one-third of the chronically poor (30.1%) and a disproportionate moving into poverty are from northern Uganda".
+The strong imbalance in the level of development and investment between Eastern and Northern Uganda on the one side, and Central and Western Uganda on the other perceived as wealthy, is a manifestation of the economic marginalization of the region, in spite of the fact most of the top leadership in Uganda hailed from the north between 1962 and 1985.
+This marginalization, along with the consequences of wars, has resulted in varying poverty levels in northern Uganda, for most of the NRM's rule.
+Although poverty at times may be treated as an escalating factor which creates resentment in society, its role in the conflict in northern Uganda is part of the underlying structural factors.
+The Poverty Status Report, 2003, indicates that "one-third of the chronically poor (30.1%) and a disproportionate number moving into poverty are from northern Uganda".